What we have done in Somerset

 If you are looking for ways to support Ukrainian refugees, you can find out about what to consider when donating, where to donate, and the government’s plans for a sponsorship program on the GOV.UK website.

-You can also find more information in the Somerset support for Ukraine section.
+You can also find more information in the Health, safety and wellbeing section.

 The New Global Scheme